helidon-io/helidon/docs/modules/webserver/webserver.md

 `big-file.html.gz` after the logical resource has been resolved by the normal static-content rules.

-The feature is enabled by default.
+The feature is disabled by default.
+Set `pre-compressed-enabled` to `true` at the feature level or on an individual handler to opt in.
 The default sidecar entries are `br -> br` and `gzip -> gz`.
 A custom `pre-compressed-encodings` map replaces the defaults, so include `br` and `gzip` explicitly if they should remain available.
 An explicitly empty `pre-compressed-encodings` map disables sidecar lookup for that configuration level.
 Each key must be a unique concrete content coding other than `identity` or `*`, and must be a valid HTTP token.
 The value identifies the corresponding sidecar file suffix; Helidon ignores leading dots and rejects suffixes that contain path separators.

 Pre-compressed lookup is disabled by default for a static-content handler configured with a single filesystem file, even when it is enabled at the